noemihuckins/Latin102/translation2.md

 *dixit*.

 B. Grammatical questions
 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
-(I.e., why is cui in this case?) flumen is the antecedant, it is neuter and singular. cui is in the dative because it is indicating that it is an indirect object.❌
+(I.e., why is cui in this case?) flumen is the antecedant, it is neuter and singular. cui is in the dative because it is indicating the possesor.

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
-Present Infinitive with the preposition across❌, to express the circumstances of what they were not able to do
+Present Infinitive complementary to complete the idea of the verb, to express the circumstances of what they were not able to do

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. feminine, accusative, singular, perfect passive participle

 Identify the form of sagittis.
 Why does Hyginus use this case?
-(Ablative) ❌ to indicate the instrument by which an action is accomplished
+Ablative to indicate the instrument by which an action is accomplished

 Identify the form of moriens.
 Present Active Participle masculine, nominative, singular, active

 Identify felle.
 Why does Hyginus use this case?
-Ablitive singular, (to indicate the instrument by which an action is accomplished) ❌
+Ablitive singular, to indicate the instrument by which an action is accomplished

 Identify the form of tinctas.
 Perfect Passive Participle feminine, accusative, plural, passive